psu23/bamazon/README.md

 3. Enter the id of the item you would like to buy.

 4. If there are enough articles of the product you wish to buy, your total price will be shown.

+5. An updated table of the inventory will also be shown after placing your order request.

 ![gif animation of bamazonCustomer](./gifs/customer.gif)